REPAM

-A family enterprise descended from the Harakbut Native People, in Ori΄Numba, you not only discover our history and traditions, but you also become an active part of the conservation of our environment, your visit helps us to protect species of flora and native stingless bees that are in danger of extinction due to illegal activities that affect our region, it is an act that directly contributes to preserve through our work and our identity.
-Here, visitors live an immersive experience in the heart of the cultural Amazon: -Greeting at the Maloca "Raíces Harakbut", where we share the living history of our people. -Walk through the Harakbut orchard, where we grow native plants, food and remember traditional planting techniques. -Connection with medicinal plants, we learn about their healing power, as our grandparents taught us. -Observation of hummingbirds and native bees, silent guardians of the forest, essential for the balance of life. -Orchid and rescued heliconias area, flowers that were once threatened by deforestation and that today are blooming again thanks to our reforestation efforts. -Archery workshop, where we share the skill and wisdom of our hunter ancestors. -Tattooing with natural dye, through the natural painting of Harakbut iconographies, a symbol of identity and spiritual protection.
+A family business descended from the Harakbut Indigenous People, in Ori΄Numba, you will not only discover our history and traditions, but you will also become an active part of the conservation of our environment.
+Your visit helps us protect native species of flora and stingless bees that are in danger of extinction due to illegal activities affecting our region.
+It is an act that directly contributes to preservation through our work and our identity.
+Here, visitors enjoy an immersive experience in the heart of the cultural Amazon: -Welcome at the Maloca "Raíces Harakbut," where we share the living history of our people. -Walk through the Harakbut garden, where we grow native plants and food and remember traditional planting techniques. -Connection with medicinal plants, learning about their healing power, just as our grandparents taught us. -Observation of hummingbirds and native bees, silent guardians of the forest, essential for the balance of life. -Area of rescued orchids and heliconias, flowers that were once threatened by deforestation and are now blooming again thanks to our reforestation efforts. -Archery workshop, where we share the skill and wisdom of our hunter ancestors. -Tattooing with natural dyes, through the natural painting of Harakbut iconography, a symbol of identity and spiritual protection.

 Country: Perú,